22 August 2026 · Exclusions

 Income outside the regime

-- Personal investment income earned without a licence.
+- Personal investment income earned without a licence: dividends, interest and capital gains.

-- These do not count towards the AED 1 million test.
+- Neither category counts towards the AED 1 million turnover test.

 When personal becomes business

-- Activity requiring a commercial licence is business income.
+- Activity that requires a commercial licence to carry on is treated as business income.

-- A structured, ongoing property business can be in scope.
+- A structured, ongoing property business — buying, developing and reselling regularly — can be in scope.

-- Investment activity conducted as a business can be caught.
+- Investment activity conducted through a licensed structure or as an organised business can be caught.

 Related guides